dhclark18/analyzarr/README.md

 4. Create new docker stack using provided docker-compose.yml and modify variables as needed

 ## Disclaimer
 This is a work in progress.
 I am a novice coder with no formal training and this was created with the help of AI.
-Its mainly a fun project because I noticed sometimes sonarr would get a mislabeled nzb and I wouldnt find out until I tried to play it in plex.
+Its mainly a fun project because I noticed sometimes Sonarr would get a mislabeled nzb and I wouldnt find out until I tried to play it in Plex.
 Use at your own risk.
 Feel free to provide feedback.